gdraheim/docker-systemctl-replacement/README.md

 the container - but NOT to any other process.
 If the CMD is the actual application (java -jar whatever) then this works fine as it will also clean up its subprocesses.
-If you need multiple processes then most developers to write a shell script ("run.sh") to start them up but they forget to intercept the SIGTERM in the shell script including a handler to shutdown started subprocesses.
+If you need multiple processes then most developers tend to write a shell script ("run.sh") to start them up but they forget to intercept the SIGTERM in the shell script including a handler to shutdown started subprocesses.
 After a grace period (of 10 seconds by default) the docker-stop will turn to send SIGKILL to all remaining processes in the